dotnet/orleans/Runtime-Implementation-Details/Cluster-Management.md

 3. [Apache ZooKeeper](https://ZooKeeper.apache.org/) - in this implementation we use the configured deployment ID as a root node and the silo identity (`ip:port@epoch`) as its child node.
 Together they guarantee a unique path per silo.
 For concurrency control we use optimistic concurrency control based on the [node version](http://zookeeper.apache.org/doc/r3.4.6/zookeeperOver.html#Nodes+and+ephemeral+nodes).
 Every time we read from the deployment root node we store the version for every read child silo node and use that version when we try to write back.
 Each time a node's data changes, the version number increases atomically by the ZooKeeper service.
 For multi-row transactions we utilize the [multi method](http://zookeeper.apache.org/doc/r3.4.6/api/org/apache/zookeeper/ZooKeeper.html#multi(java.lang.Iterable)), which guarantees serializale transactions over silo nodes with the same parent deployment ID node.

 4. In-memory emulation for development setup.
 We use a special system grain, called `MembershipTableGrain`, for that implementation.
+This grain lives on a designated primary silo, which is only used for a **development setup**.
+In any real production usage primary silo **is not required**.

 ### Configuration: